Imagine what we can do together!

 Listen to the Rare Disease Podcast Interview

 Tune in to Episode 36 of CoRDS Cast, a rare disease podcast created by Sanford Research, featuring Clay Emerson and Stephen Jenkins, sharing their experiences as fathers of children with cystinosis, and their thoughts on the importance of joining the Cure Cystinosis International Registry.
 By joining, you’re enabling the research community to learn more about cystinosis and its symptoms in order to develop better treatments.

 CCIR is an online, confidential database of standardized information about individuals with cystinosis.
 By sharing your diagnostic and treatment history, you can help provide researchers with the data necessary to conduct informed research and clinical trials which ultimately will lead to improved treatment options and outcomes for patients.

-The comprehensive questionnaire contains 135 questions about cystinosis that include questions about diagnosis and treatment, as well as all areas affected by cystinosis including the eyes, kidneys, muscle, bone, and neurological complications.
+The comprehensive questionnaire contains 135 questions about cystinosis that include questions about diagnosis and treatment, as well as all areas affected by cystinosis including the eyes, kidneys, muscles, bones, and neurological complications.
 Designing the questionnaire was a collaborative effort by leaders in the cystinosis community including researchers, clinicians, adults with cystinosis, and parents of children with cystinosis.
 View our CCIR Collaborators.
 Download the CCIR flyer.

 Our goal is 100% participation by our international cystinosis community.
 The sooner we reach our goal, the more useful our data will be for researchers working around the world to find better treatments and a cure for cystinosis.